ssMaritime

 Charger was released from naval service on March 15, 1946, and returned to Moore-McCormack, who proceeded to remove her flight deck and converted her to carry troops.
 This service was brief and she was soon mothballed together with other ships of her class in the James River.
 Like her many sisters, she was placed on the market.

 In 1949, she was purchased by Alexander Vlasov, founder of Sitmar Lines placed her under the management of the Alvion Steam Ship Company.
 Named the Fairsea she headed for Genoa where she was reconstructed as an austere emigrant ship with accommodations for a massive 1,800 persons.
-Fairsea departed on her maiden voyage from Genoa to Australia on December 3, 1949, after which she operated the Bremerhaven - Sydney service.

-Fairsea during her maiden voyage December 1949
+Fairsea seen during her official maiden voyage as a “passenger liner” on 31 December 1949

 A good numbers of C3 Class ships were converted into migrant ships, including Fairsea’s Moore-McCormack sister, Mormacmail, which became the German registered (operated by Holland America Line) Seven Seas.
 She operated to Canada, the US, Australia as well in New Zealand, as well as an occasional cruise ship.
 Others became the Cogedar Flaminia, and Flotta Lauro Roma and Sydney, also employed on the Australia - New Zealand service.